technix/atrament-web-ui/README.md

 npx atrament-wizard create
 ```

+By default, Atrament comes with a minimal Ink story template.
+If you want to see a demonstration of various Atrament features, copy content of `examples/showcase` into `root/game` folder after creating a project.

 #### Expert mode

 If you're an experienced JS developer or want to use development version of Atrament Web UI, you can do all the steps manually: